Noha-Abdelkader/next-posts-list/README.md

 ## Getting Started

+First
+You can clone repo then run command npm install for install packages so you can be able to run it.

-First, run the development server:
+After finish, run the development server:

 ```bash
 npm run dev